Falco: Runtime Threat Detection with eBPF

 - SIEM (Splunk, Sentinel, Elastic Security): Falco as one detection source among several.

-The common error: leave events in /var/log/falco.log and never look.
+The common error is leaving events in /var/log/falco.log and never looking.
 Without routing to a reviewed destination, Falco is local noise.

 Deployment on Kubernetes

-In K8s, Falco runs as a DaemonSet — one pod per node, with privileged access to the node’s kernel.
+In Kubernetes, Falco runs as a DaemonSet — one pod per node with privileged access to the node’s kernel.

 - Official Helm chart:

-falcosecurity/falco.
-Options for driver, rules, event export. - Requires privileged
+falcosecurity/falco, with options for driver, rules, and event export. - Requires privileged

 - Frequent updates: threat rules change; keep Falco current.